kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.12/index.md

 ### Blog and Community sections removal

 We're planning to restructure our Kyma website.
 Soon, the Community section will be removed, and the whole content will be kept in our [Kyma `community` repository](https://github.com/kyma-project/community).
 In addition, the Blog section will also be removed in the future.
 Worry not!
-All Kyma release notes will be available on the [Kyma release page on GitHub](https://github.com/kyma-project/kyma/releases).
+All Kyma release notes will be available on the [Kyma release page on GitHub](https://github.com/kyma-project/kyma/releases) and the blog posts on the [SAP community portal](https://community.sap.com/topics/kyma).
 Stay tuned for more information.

 ## Application Connectivity